arrestle/arrestle/README.md

 ### Hi there 👋

 🔭 I graduated in May, 2023 from NCSU with a Master's in Liberal Studies specializing in Computer Science, Innovation, ans Sustainability.
+I now work at Dell Technologies as a Principal Software Engineer.

 🌱 I’m currently learning how to monitor complex hardware/software systems using Open Telemetry.